tvdboom/ATOM/docs_sources/api/feature_engineering/feature_selector.md

 generator is the <code>RandomState</code> instance used by <code>np.random</code>.
 <p>
 <strong>**kwargs</strong><br>
-Any extra keyword argument for the PCA, SFM, RFE, RFECV  and SFS estimators.
-See the corresponding sklearn documentation for the available options.
+Any extra keyword argument for the strategy estimator.
+See the corresponding documentation for the available options.
 </p>
 </td>
 </tr>
 </table>

 !!! info
-    If strategy="PCA" and the provided data is dense, it's scaled to mean=0 and std=1 before fitting the transformer (if it wasn't already).
+    If strategy="pca" and the provided data is dense, it's scaled to mean=0 and std=1 before fitting the transformer (if it wasn't already).

 !!! tip